exponea/exponea-flutter-sdk/Documentation/authorization.md

 ## Customer token authorization

-Customer token authorization is optional and provides [private API access](https://documentation.bloomreach.com/engagement/docs/authentication#private-api-access) to select Engagement API endpoints.
+Customer token authorization is optional and provides [private API access](https://documentation.bloomreach.com/engagement/docs/authentication#private-api-access) to select {user.mkg} API endpoints.
 The [customer token](https://documentation.bloomreach.com/engagement/docs/customer-token) contains encoded customer IDs and a signature.
-When the Bloomreach Engagement API receives a customer token, it first verifies the signature and only processes the request if the signature is valid.
+When the {user.mkg} API receives a customer token, it first verifies the signature and only processes the request if the signature is valid.

 The customer token is encoded using **JSON Web Token (JWT)**, an open industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) that defines a compact and self-contained way for securely transmitting information between parties.

 The SDK sends the customer token in `Bearer <value>` format.
-Currently, the SDK supports customer token authorization for the following Engagement API endpoints:
+Currently, the SDK supports customer token authorization for the following {user.mkg} API endpoints:

 * `POST /webxp/projects/<projectToken>/appinbox/fetch` for fetching of AppInbox data
 * `POST /webxp/projects/<projectToken>/appinbox/markasread` for marking of AppInbox message as read